Feb. 26-March 1: Solarplate with Dan Welden: Deepprint and Highprint Approaches

 We are honored to welcome Dan Welden, the originator of solarplate printmaking, to Print House.
 A pioneer of safer, greener printmaking methods, Dan has transformed the field through his 50+ year career as an artist, master printer, and educator.
 This workshop is a rare opportunity to learn directly from the innovator who introduced non-toxic, light-sensitive solarplates to artists worldwide.

-Over four days, participants will learn how to create, process, and print a solarplate as both intaglio and relief.
+Over four days, participants will learn how to create, process, and print a solarplate as both deepprint and highprint.
 Using a wide range of source materials—including photographic images, drawings, marks, transparencies, and paint—you’ll develop your own plates and print them with Akua inks.
 Alongside technical instruction, you’ll explore the creative potential of this low-tech, environmentally friendly approach to printmaking.

 Expect to: